Skip to main content

 Policy for Publication Fees

-There is no publication fee or manuscript processing fee for this journal until 01st March2024.
+There is no publication fee or manuscript processing fee for this journal until further notice.

-Please read following guidelines carefully before you prepare amanuscript for this journal.
+Please read the following guidelines carefully before you prepare a manuscript for this journal.
+These new guidelines will be effective from the 01st of September 2025.

 Plagiarism Policy

 The Journal of Agricultural Sciences – Sri Lanka does not allow any kind of plagiarism, manipulation of data or figures, provision of incorrect information and any kind of copyright breach.
 All the manuscripts will undergo complete plagiarism check before sending for peer review.
-An article plagiarized more than 10% (Similarity Index), observed by editors, peer reviewers or by editorial staff at any stage of publication process would be rejected and authors are notified the same.
+JAS-SL uses Turn-it-in as the software for similarity checking.
+An article plagiarized more than 20% (Similarity Index) at the time of submission would be rejected and the corresponding author will be informed.
+An article that has a similarity index of over 20%, observed by editors, peer reviewers or by editorial staff at any stage of publication process would be rejected and authors are notified the same.

 Peer Review Process